prometheus-community/postgres_exporter/README.md

 > ```

 # Hacking
-* To build a copy for your current architecture run `go run mage.go binary` or just `go run mage.go` This will create a symlink to the just built binary in the root directory.
+* To build a copy for your current architecture run `go run mage.go binary`.
+  This will create a symlink to the just built binary in the root directory.
 * To build release tar balls run `go run mage.go release`.
 * Build system is a bit temperamental at the moment since the conversion to mage - I am working on getting it